 It is anticipated that the end products under this work project will be many and varied.
-Anticipated work products may be expected to include about 20 letter reports or staff memorandums or community assistance reports; assistance to the Wisconsin Department of Natural Resources and county land conservation departments for water quality and watershed planning activities to consist of meeting attendance and materials review; lake management planning assistance to 15 lake districts and organizations; three public informational and educational presentations or reports; attendance at about 30 meetings; coordination of meetings and activities with the DNR; and other miscellaneous plan implementation activities.
+Anticipated work products may be expected to include about 20 letter reports, staff memorandums or community assistance reports; assistance to the WDNR and county land conservation departments for water quality and watershed planning activities to consist of meeting attendance and materials review; lake management planning assistance to 15 lake districts and organizations; three public informational and educational presentations or reports; attendance at about 30 meetings; coordination of meetings and activities with the WDNR; and other miscellaneous plan implementation activities.
 The sewer service area component of the SEWRPC website will be maintained and refined.

+SEWRPC SEWRPC

-Funding Source SEWRPC SEWRPC (tax levy) WisDNR (service agreements) Total 13% 68% 19% 100% \$50,000 \$268,000 \$73,300 \$391,300
+WisDNR (tax levy) (service agreements) Total

+14% 72% 14% 100%

+\$75,000 \$392,112 \$75,600 \$542,712